Safety Kameron Kelly waived by Steelers after he was arrested for alleged altercation with police

 Kelly signed with the Steelers in April as a free agent.
 He previously played for the San Diego Fleet in the now-defunct Alliance of American Football.
 That league folded in the spring.

-Kelly played college football at San Diego State and was signed by the Dallas Cowboys as an undrafted free agent in 2018.
-The Cowboys released Kelly in September that year.
+Kelly played college football at San Diego State University and was signed by the Dallas Cowboys as an undrafted free agent in 2018.
+The Cowboys released Kelly in September of that year.

-According to the Steelers, Allen was drafted by the Steelers in the fifth round of the 2018 NFL Draft.
+According to the Steelers, Allen was drafted by the team in the fifth round of the 2018 NFL Draft.
 He played in two games and was on the active roster for that season.
 He was released earlier this year and spent the entire season on the practice squad.